William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The origin of the word balti is unclear.
 The earliest written reference is found in 1982 in an advert for a restaurant in Balsall Heath's community newspaper, The Heathan.
 Here balti meat is listed as one of the dishes available on the menu along with tikka and kebabs.
 However, although the word is assumed to derive from a Hindi word for a 'bucket' or a Panjabi word for a 'deep brass dish', these are not terms used of this cuisine in the area of origin.

 And neither is there one single recipe for a balti - each chef and home cook has their own.
-However, a typical balti sauce is a blend of fried onions and tomatoes, garlic and ginger with a variety of other spices including coriander, cumin and turmeric, and perhaps chilli powder and paprika.
-This mixture would be stir-fried on a high heat with meat such as beef, chicken or lamb and then left to simmer until tender.
+However, a typical balti sauce is a blend of fried onions and tomatoes, garlic and ginger with a variety of other spices including coriander, cumin and turmeric, and very likely chilli powder and paprika.
+This mixture is stir-fried on a high heat with meat such as beef, chicken or lamb and then left to simmer until tender.

 William Dargue 04.09.2008/ 30.07.2010

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online - Maps.